jaerisman/phase-1-project/README.md

 Colorado's Ten Tallest Peaks is a web application that displays information about Colorado's tallest peaks.
 It has the following interactive features:

-- Users can sort the information table according to the peaks' elevation (ascending or descending), name, mountain range, and nearest town.
+- Users can sort the table according to the peaks' elevation (ascending or descending), name, mountain range, and nearest town.
-- Users can select a checkbox next to each peak to indicate that they have climbed the peak, which will add the peak's name to a list of "Climbed Peaks" at the bottom of the page.
+- Users can search by peak name by entering text into the search bar, which will filter the table to display any peaks that include the search text.
+The search feature is case insensitive, so entering "peak" will display all peaks with "Peak" in their name.
-- Users can see a popup image of each peak (which were selected from each peak's Wikipedia page) by clicking on the name of the peak.
+- Users can see a popup image of each peak by clicking on the name of the peak.
+Only one popup image will display at a time, so clicking on a second link will close the fist popup image and open the second one.

 ## Examples of the application's features